 Lung colonization by Staphylococcus aureus bacteria is a risk factor for pneumonia disease.
-Approximately one in four patients who colonized with S. aureus progress to ventilator associated pneumonia (VAP).
+Approximately one in four patients who are with S. aureus progress to ventilator associated pneumonia (VAP).
 Given that antibiotics are not indicated for the prevention of pneumonia, there is a need for an alternative pre-emptive treatment to reduce the risk of pneumonia in S. aureus colonized patients.
 AR-320 (suvratoxumab) is being evaluated as a pre-emptive treatment in S. aureus colonized, mechanically ventilated patients in the ICU.
 It is fully human monoclonal IgG1 antibody (mAb) that specifically targets S. aureus alpha-toxin, an important virulence factor that is secreted by both methicillin-resistant S. aureus (MRSA) and methicillin-sensitive S. aureus (MSSA).
 AR-320 is half-life extended, that is, able to sustain effective toxin neutralizing activities for approximately 3 months post-dose and above baseline level at one-year post-dose.

 Similar to AR-301’s mechanism of action, AR-320 protects against alpha-toxin mediated destruction of host cells, preserving the human immune cells.
 AR-320’s mode of action is independent of the antibiotic resistance profile of S. aureus and it is active against infections caused by both MRSA and MSSA.